Chapter 15.48

 15.48.100 Warning and disclaimer of liability.

 The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
 Flood heights may be increased by manmade or natural causes.
 This chapter does not imply that land outside the areas of special flood hazards or uses permitted within such areas will be free from flooding or flood damages.
 This chapter shall not create liability on the part of the city, any officer or employee thereof, or the Federal Insurance Administration, for any flood damages that result from reliance on this chapter or any administrative decision lawfully made hereunder.
 (Ord.
-1502 (part), 2020)
+1543, 2024)

 15.48.110 Establishment of development permit.

 B. Application for Development Permit.
-Application for a development permit shall be made on forms furnished by the city and may include but not be limited to plans in duplicate drawn to scale showing the nature, location, dimensions and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing.
+Application for a development permit shall be made on forms furnished by the floodplain administrator and may include but not be limited to plans in duplicate drawn to scale showing the nature, location, dimensions and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing.
 Specifically, the following information is required:

 1. Elevation in relation to mean sea level of the lowest floor (including basement) of all structures;